RomanHauksson/blog/content/posts/discussions.md

 - Host the event in a place with enough room for people to spread out.
 Ideally, there will be different rooms or partly sheltered areas for some insulation between groups.
 - If you're the host, maybe it isn't so brash to manually split up a large group if it forms.
 You could, for example, instruct guests to move to a different group when they hear a bell you ring every 30 minutes.
 This might bring a "forced" vibe to the party, but it also gives people plausible deniability when they want to leave a conversation.
 If they're engaged, they're totally allowed to ignore the bell and continue the conversation.
 But if they're bored, they can say "Sorry, looks like I have to move to a new group.
 What can you do?
 But it was nice meeting you!".

-## Putting my money where my mouth is
+## putting my money where my mouth is

 I don't make this post to rag on the organizer of the philosophy club, or anyone else who has held a suboptimal social gathering.
 In fact, after the event, I pulled the philosophy club leader aside after the meeting to give him my thoughts constructively, and he was receptive to experimenting with a different structure for the next meeting.
 Different hosts have different goals for their events, and that's fine.
 I just value human connection a lot.
 It brings me *a lot of joy* when I witness two people meet and get along well because of something I initiated.
 I'm not trying to be cheesy – it genuinely makes me super excited when I hear I've created a friendship.